smogon/pokemon-showdown/CONTRIBUTING.md

 - BAD: `refactor users to use classes`
 - BAD: `Refactor Users to use classes.`
 - GOOD: `Refactor Users to use classes`

-If the first word is a verb, it should be in imperative mood (the first word doesn't have to be a verb, but we recommend it).

-- BAD: `Adding namefilter`
-- BAD: `Adds namefilter`
-- GOOD: `Add namefilter`

 Your commit summary should make it clear what part of the code you're talking about.
 For instance, if you're editing the Trivia plugin, you might want to add "Trivia: " to the beginning of your commit summary so it's clear.